- How is malignant mesothelioma treated?

 - Nausea and vomiting

 - Increased chance of infections (from too few white blood cells)

 - Easy bruising or bleeding (from too few blood platelets)

 - Fatigue (from too few red blood cells)

 These side effects are usually short-term and go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let him or her know if you have side effects, so they can be managed effectively.

 Some drugs can have other side effects.
 For example, cisplatin can damage nerves (called neuropathy).
 This can sometimes lead to hearing loss or symptoms in the hands and feet such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
 In most cases this goes away once treatment is stopped, but it may last a long time in some people.

 Be sure to report any side effects or changes you notice while getting chemotherapy to your medical team so that you can get them treated promptly.
 In some cases, the doses of the drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

-For more general information about chemotherapy, please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more general information about chemotherapy, please see our document, A Guide to Chemotherapy.
 If you’d like more information on a drug used in your treatment or a specific drug mentioned in this section, see our Guide to Cancer Drugs, or call us with the names of the medicines you’re taking.

 Last Medical Review: 12/19/2013